johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Look up Hasha on NPM to learn about other ways to use this utility.

 ### Write the image to the SD Card

+Purchase the higest quality SD card that you can afford.
+I can not make a recommendation execept to say do some research online.

 Ensure that the write protection switch on the SD card adaptor is set to allow writing to the SD card.